panchicore/radar-experiments-v0/README.md

 - **POI Management**: Add, view, and hide points of interest on the map
 - **GeoJSON Support**: Import security data from GeoJSON files
 - **Distance Indicators**: See the distance from the center to each POI
-- **Draggable Center**: Reposition the radar to analyze different locations
+- **Centered Map Navigation**: The radar stays centered as you navigate the map
 - **Sector Analysis**: Each sector displays the security level based on contained POIs
 - **Visual Color Coding**: Security levels are color-coded from red (dangerous) to green (safe)